 With Global Blocks, you can inject the winning video from your multivariate tests to all pages.
 You can update an old logo.
 You edit new keywords into your copy from a central dashboard.
 This tool makes any major campaign issue an easy fix.

-Start scaling your landing page creation with a team
+Start scaling your post-click landing page creation with a team

 With the Instapage Collaboration Solution, Instablocks, and Global Blocks, you can bridge the personalization gap faster than ever before.
-See how well your team scales landing page production with solutions from Instapage.
+See how well your team scales post-click landing page production, sign up for an Enterprise demo today.